{User Experience, Information Architecture & Other Obsessions}

 • If you add my feed, I will certainly check to see who you are, but if there’s zero identifying information on your profile, why would I add you back?

-• I’ll try to keep tweets to about 10 or less a day, at most, to avoid clogging my friends’ feeds.
+• I’ll try to keep tweets to about 10 or less a day, to avoid clogging my friends’ feeds.

-• I’ll try to avoid doing scads of “@” replies, since Twitter isn’t a great conversation mechanism, but is pretty ok as an occasional comment-on-a-tweet mechanism.
+• I’ll avoid doing scads of “@” replies, since Twitter isn’t a great conversation mechanism, but is pretty ok as an occasional comment-on-a-tweet mechanism.

-• I’ll avoid doing long-form commentary or “live-blogging” using Twitter, since it’s not a great platform for that (RSS feed readers give the user the choice to read each post; Twitter feed readers do not, and allow over-tweeting to crowd out other voices on my friends’ feeds.)
+• I’ll avoid doing long-form commentary or “live-blogging” using Twitter, since it’s not a great platform for that (RSS feed readers give the user the choice to read each poster’s feed separately; Twitter feed readers do not, and allow over-tweeting to crowd out other voices on my friends’ feeds.)

-• I’ll post links to things only now and then, since I know Twitter is very often used in (and was intended for) mobile contexts; and when I do, I’ll give some context, rather than just “this is cool …”
+• I’ll post links to things only now and then, since I know Twitter is very often used in (and was intended for) mobile contexts that often don’t have access to useful web browsers; and when I do, I’ll give some context, rather than just “this is cool …”

 • In spite of my best intentions, I’ll probably break these guidelines now and then, but hopefully not too much, whatever “too much” is.